wisetime-io/wisetime-connector-java/README.md

 ### Start the Connector

-Then, use your connector implementation when starting the server.
+Then, use your connector implementation when starting the connector.

 ```java
 public class ConnectorLauncher {